-Fig. 40: Sitting area, example
+Fig. 49: Sitting area, example

 The shape and arrangement of the sitting area and table installed in the caravan depend on the model.
 Lower the table top to provide additional sleeping spaces (→Section "Sitting and sleeping").
-The following images represent currently available layout variants.

 Fading of the upholstery can be effectively countered by always protecting the sitting area from direct sunlight.